fstark/fixmovies/README.md

 ### Workflow

-#### For MKV files:
+#### Basic Usage:
-1. Drag and drop an MKV file onto the window
+1. Drag and drop a video file (MKV or MP4) anywhere in the window
 2. Review embedded and external subtitles
-3. Click "Convert to MP4"
+3. Click "Cleanup" to process

-4. The app will:
+#### Auto-Convert Mode:
+- Check the "Auto-convert" checkbox
+- Drop a file - it will be processed automatically

+#### What Happens During Cleanup:

+**For MKV files:**
-   - Extract all embedded subtitles as separate .srt files
+1. Extracts all embedded subtitles as separate .srt files
-   - Convert the video to MP4 (no re-encoding, fast)
+2. Converts video to MP4 (no re-encoding, fast)
-   - Reload the interface with the MP4 file

-#### For MP4 files:
-1. Drag and drop an MP4 file onto the window
-2. Review external subtitles
-3. Click "Go (Finalize)"
-4. The app will:
+3. Deletes the original MKV file:
+   - Moves to `.Trash` folder if available
+   - Otherwise prompts for confirmation before deletion
+4. Continues with subtitle cleanup (see below)

+**For all files (MKV and MP4):**
-   - Rename all subtitles to `.lang.srt` format (e.g., `movie.fr.srt`, `movie.en.srt`)
+1. Renames all subtitles to `.lang.srt` format (e.g., `movie.fr.srt`, `movie.en.srt`)
-   - Copy the best subtitle as `movie.srt` (French preferred, English fallback)
-   - Handle multiple subtitles of the same language with numbering (e.g., `movie.fr-1.srt`, `movie.fr-2.srt`)
+2. Handles multiple subtitles of the same language with numbering (e.g., `movie.fr-1.srt`, `movie.fr-2.srt`)
+3. Removes duplicate subtitle files (same content)

 ### Result

 After processing, you'll have:
 - `movie.mp4` - The video file (Samsung TV compatible)
-- `movie.srt` - The default subtitle (French or English)
-- `movie.fr.srt`, `movie.en.srt`, etc. - All subtitles with language codes
+- `movie.fr.srt`, `movie.en.srt`, etc. - All unique subtitles with 2-letter language codes

 ## How It Works